rust-lang/book/nostarch/chapter20.md

-Now that we have the code to turn the annotated Rust code from a `TokenStream` into a `DeriveInput` instance, let’s generate the code that implements the `HelloMacro` trait on the annotated type, as shown in Listing 19-33.
+Now that we have the code to turn the annotated Rust code from a `TokenStream` into a `DeriveInput` instance, let’s generate the code that implements the `HelloMacro` trait on the annotated type, as shown in Listing 20-34.

-Filename: hello_macro_derive/src/lib.rs
+hello_macro_derive/src/lib.rs

 ```
 fn impl_hello_macro(ast: &syn::DeriveInput) -> TokenStream {